Inequality Research Fund

 - For collaborative projects, mixed-gender or all-female teams of applicants are encouraged

 The committee also takes into account relevant parts of IPZ and UZH's Diversity Policy in its assessment of applications.
 Over the entire duration of the Fund (prospectively 2021-2023), we intend to support at least 50% female applicants.
+In awarding the limited funding to projects, the committee will aim for a broad range of grantees.
+Therefore not yet having received funding from the Fund will be an asset for the evaluation.
+Also, applications asking for less than the maximum amount of funding may have higher chances of being funded.

 After the submission of a complete application, the assessment committee will communicate decisions within 6 weeks from the application deadline.
 During this period, the committee might reach out to clarify questions regarding the application.